kwameopareasiedu/react-simple-widgets/docs/use-query-params.md

 # useQueryParams

-useQueryParams is a React [hook](https://reactjs.org/docs/hooks-intro.html) that parses the URL search string with [query-string](https://www.npmjs.com/package/query-string) and returns a state object containing the data
+useQueryParams is a React [hook](https://reactjs.org/docs/hooks-intro.html) that parses the URL search string and returns a state object containing the data which updates when the URL does

 ## API